alexle/alexle.github.com/posts/technical-debt-developers.markdown

 The price for this service is your debt incurs "interest" - a percentage charged to your debt.
 The longer you hold this debt, the larger the interest payments grow.

 [Technical Debt][1], a concept invented by Ward Cunningham, is a similar concept in programming.
-Get your product to market faster, ship your software today, in return for cutting corners or using a quick & dirty design.
+Cut corners or use a quick & dirty design to get your product to market faster, to ship your software today.
 This "debt" is cost that has to be paid eventually, and with **interest**.

 For example, use a global variable to save a day's work in order to make a code release deadline.
 But it'll cost more than a day's work to fix it later.
 The longer debt stays in your code, the more expensive it'll be make changes.